zkoss/zkdoc/zk_component_ref/Datebox.md

 # Customization

-You can customize the rendering of the calendar at the client by JavaScript code that overrides
+{% include versionSince\| 5.0.3 %} You can customize the rendering of the calendar at the client by JavaScript code that overrides
 <javadoc directory="jsdoc">zul.db.Renderer</javadoc>.

 # Example